MoneyRates.com Editorial Policy

 MoneyRates.com features product rankings in order to help consumers decide which products fit their needs.
 All of our assessments are based on extensive research and analysis by our MoneyRates team; they are independent of any relationships we have with advertisers.
 The conclusions represented in our rankings are based on data and the expertise of the MoneyRates editorial team.
 Details about the methodology used for our each of our assessments are listed below.

-Best Savings Account Rates, Best CD Rates, and Best Money Market Account Rates
+Best Savings Account Rates, Best CD Rates, Best Money Market Account Rates, and Best Checking Accounts

 MoneyRates.com compiles rates on approximately 1,700 deposit products from over 500 U.S. banking institutions.
 Rates are gathered weekly from institution websites and from other sources as appropriate.
 In the gray listings of the account rates table, we feature the rates we have compiled, ranked from the highest to the lowest rates.
 We feature advertisers in white above those listings.

 Best Online Brokers

 The MoneyRates.com study of Best Online Brokers examined 18 prominent online brokers based on seven different criteria: stock trading commissions, account minimums, maintenance/inactivity fees, margin rates, ratings for mobile applications, availability of basic product information on the broker’s main website and research resources.
 These criteria were sorted into four different categories to determine the best firms for small investors, for margin investors, for mobile investors, and for research resources.
 Average rankings across these categories were used to determine the overall rankings of best online brokers.

 America’s Best Rates